Braves vs. Orioles Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +600)

-- Ozzie Albies has 36 hits with seven doubles, a triple, nine home runs and eight walks.
-He has driven in 26 runs.
+- Sean Murphy has recorded 29 hits with eight doubles, nine home runs and 21 walks.
+He has driven in 28 runs.

-- Albies enters this matchup looking to extend his four-game hit streak.
-During his last five outings he is hitting .455 with five doubles, two home runs, a walk and three RBI.
+- Murphy heads into this game looking to extend his three-game hit streak.
+During his last five outings he is batting .438 with a double, a home run, five walks and six RBI.

 |Opponent